 Stainless steel (recommended) or zinc plated saddle clips and domed head bolts suitable in length for the depth of the existing treads.

 CLEANING GUIDE AND TIPS

-While Stair Treads are extremely resilient to dirt and contamination's it will, as with most other things, become dirty.
+While Stair Treads are extremely resilient to dirt and other contaminants, it will, as with most other things, become dirty.

-Dry dirt and debris can easily be removed using a stiff brush and should be carried out on a regular basis.
+Dry dirt and debris can easily be removed using a stiff brush and should be done so on a regular basis.

 If the Stair Treads have been subjected to spillages or the dirt has become embedded, detergents can be used.
-It is always advisable to test any cleaning product on the stair treads before starting the cleaning procedure.
+It is always advised to test any cleaning product on the Stair Treads before starting the cleaning procedure.
 This can be done in an inconspicuous area of the installation.

 Using the detergent, warm water and a suitable brush; scrub the affected areas until clean.
 The excess water can be removed using a wet/dry vacuum cleaner or power washer.

 Where circumstances allow, the Stair Treads can be power washed without causing harm.
 Care should be taken when the Stair Treads have been glued down and / or edge is sealed as very high pressure power washing or repeated power washing could cause damage to sealants and adhesives.